Law enforcement warns of “porch pirates” ahead of Amazon Prime Day

 TAMPA, Fla.
 (WFLA) — Consider it Christmas in July.

-Amazon Prime Day starts Monday and runs through Tuesday and for Prime members, millions of items will be available at a discount to order online.
+Amazon Prime Day runs July 15 and 16 and for Prime members, millions of items will be available at a discount to order online.

 However, just like any busy mailing time, Prime Day can turn into prime time for thieves.